Driving and mental illness

 You must first contact the department that you’ve been dealing with.
 This is the quickest way to resolve your issue.

 If you aren’t happy with the response you can make a formal complaint.
-The details of where to complain are below.
+The details of where to complain is in the Useful Contacts section below.

 They give free, confidential and independent advice on many different issues and areas of law.
 You can find your local office on their website.